corbrown/atomic_secops/README.md

 ## 📞 Contact

-For any questions or further discussion, please open an issue or contact the maintainer at [email@example.com](mailto:email@example.com).
+For any questions or further discussion, please open an issue or contact the maintainer at [mail@threatlabs.tech](mailto:mail@threatlabs.tech).

 ---